odoo/technical-training/exercises_1.md

     action already exists in `xml`)
 - a button `New Orders`, which opens a list view with all orders created in the last 7 days
-- a button `Cancelled Order`, which opens a list of all orders cancelled in the last 7 days
+- a button `Cancelled Order`, which opens a list of all orders created in the last 7 days, but already cancelled

 #### Resources